 Ensuring Your Practice’s Compliance with the Texas CPOM Doctrine

 If you are looking to start a medical practice, Texas’ Corporate Practice of Medicine doctrine is one of many considerations that can have far-reaching implications.
-Given what is in effect a mine field of regulatory legislation, our team at Hendershot, Cannon & Hisey, P.C. provides clients with the comprehensive counsel they need when starting a medical practice, reducing their risks, and paving the foundation for a compliant venture.
+Given what is in effect a mine field of regulatory legislation, our team at Hendershot, Cowart & Hisey, P.C. provides clients with the comprehensive counsel they need when starting a medical practice, reducing their risks, and paving the foundation for a compliant venture.

 From entity selection, licensing requirements, and medical contracts to credentialing and compliance, our firm delivers the comprehensive counsel and representation clients need to reduce their liabilities and structure themselves for future liability.
 Call (713) 909-7323 or contact us online to speak with an attorney.